Our staff will respond to your query promptly and provide detailed information to your questions.

 We make landfall in Tierra del Fuego.
 Your voyage ends in the world’s southernmost town, Ushuaia, and your journey back continues with a flight to Buenos Aires.
 If you crave some sun after exploring Antarctica, you can join one of the Post-programme adventures in Buenos Aires.

 Prices are from prices, per person.
-Ask us about prices for Arctic Superior cabins and Suites.
+Ask us about prices for Arctic Superior cabins and Suites and early bird discounts.

 All planned activities are subject to weather and ice conditions.